FFTYYY/ConceptDynamics-code/README.md

 source paint.sh # .\paint.bat on windows
 ```
 All figures will be saved in `figure/`.

 Please see `run.sh` for the detailed commands.

 ------
-To reproduce the figures of the diffusion task, run
+To reproduce the figures of the diffusion task, run the following command.
 ```
 python -m paint.curve_diffusion
 ```
 The figures will be saved in `figure/diffusion/`.

 For more details with the diffusion task, please refer to [this repo](https://github.com/cfpark00/concept-learning).